 What’s with the gore, blood orange?

 Blood oranges are great to eat on their own.
-They’re also great coated in butter and sugar and baked on a puff pastry…
+They’re also great coated in butter, sugar and rosé then baked on a puff pastry…

 Puff pastry is positively a win in the fancy food made simple category.
-Though you can make puff pastry at home, I’m a big fan of pulling it out of a box from the freezer section of my local grocer.
-Anyone with me on that one?
+Though you can make puff pastry at home, we’re living on team pull it out of the freezer and let it thaw.

-Ten minutes at room temp will defrost it enough to unfold, and don’t sweat if it has a few creases.
-Those will bake off and end up on the bottom.
+Defrost it enough to unfold – about 40 minutes out at room temperature – and don’t sweat if it has a few creases.
+Those will bake-off and end up on the bottom.